tasirulumor/aam-kurao/privacy-policy.md

 - All data transmitted between the app and Firebase is encrypted using HTTPS/TLS.
 - Firebase Security Rules restrict database access to authenticated users only.
-- We use phone-number-based OTP (one-time password) authentication, eliminating the risk of weak passwords.
+- We use phone-number-based authentication, eliminating the risk of weak passwords.

 However, no method of transmission or storage is 100% secure.
 We cannot guarantee absolute security of your data.